root-project/root/documentation/JSROOT/JSROOT.md

     ...

 ## JSROOT with THttpServer

 THttpServer provides http access to objects from running ROOT application.
-JSROOT is used to implement user interface in the web browsers.
+JSROOT is used to implement the user interface in the web browsers.

-Page layout of main page from THttpServer is similar to file I/O.
+The layout of the main page coming from THttpServer is similar to the file I/O one.
 One could browse existing items and display them.
-Snapshot of running server can be seen on the [demo page](http://root.cern.ch/js/3.0/demo/).
+A snapshot of running server can be seen on the [demo page](http://root.cern.ch/js/3.0/demo/).

-One also could specify similar URL parameters to configure displayed items and draw options.
+One could also specify similar URL parameters to configure the displayed items and drawing options.

-It is also possible to display single item from the THttpSerever server like
+It is also possible to display one single item from the THttpServer server like:

 [http://root.cern.ch/js/3.0/demo/Files/job1.root/hpxpy/draw.htm?opt=colz](http://root.cern.ch/js/3.0/demo/Files/job1.root/hpxpy/draw.htm?opt=colz)